 Single-stage snow blowers often boast some extra features to improve ease of use.

-• Heated handles may seem luxurious, but personal safety is an important part of working outdoors in freezing temperatures.
-The heat generated by the handles not only helps to keep the user’s fingers warm in the cold air, but it also makes it easier to hold and control the snow blower.
+- Heated handles may seem luxurious, but personal safety is an important part of working outdoors in freezing temperatures.
+The heat generated by the handles helps keep the user’s fingers warm in the cold air and makes it easier to hold and control the snow blower.

-• Automatic safety shutoff shuts off the snow blower when the user releases the handle.
+- Automatic safety shutoffs turn off the snow blower when the user releases the handle.

 FAQs

-The biggest difference between single-stage and two-stage snow blowers is power.
-Most single-stage snow blowers handle snowfall up to about 8 inches, whereas two-stage snow blowers can tackle up to 2 feet of snow.
+The biggest difference between a single-stage vs. a two-stage snow blower is power.
+Most single-stage snow blowers can handle a maximum of 7 to 12 inches of snow, whereas two-stage snow blowers can tackle up to 2 feet.
 The “stage” term refers to how each blower removes snow.

 A single-stage snow blower has an auger that both gathers and blows away the snow.
 A two-stage snow blower, in comparison, has an auger that sucks up the snow and an impeller that launches it into the air.
 In addition to being able to remove deeper snow, two-stage snow blowers also have larger intakes that range in width from 20 to 36 inches.